 Department of Midwifery

-The Department of Midwifery offers two degree programs: The Master of Science in Midwifery (MSMW), a three-year direct-entry clinical training program leading to licensure and certification and a Master of Arts in Maternal-Child Health Systems (MA MCHS), a one-year specialized graduate curriculum for experienced midwives and other qualified maternal-child health professionals who seek training in education, policy work or research, that encourages innovation in maternal-child health care systems.
+The Department of Midwifery offers two degree programs: The Master of Science in Midwifery (MSMW), a three-year direct-entry clinical training program leading to certification and licensure in some jurisdictions; and a Master of Arts in Maternal-Child Health Systems (MA MCHS), a one-year specialized graduate curriculum for experienced midwives and other qualified maternal-child health professionals who seek training in education, policy work or research, that encourages innovation in maternal-child health care systems.

 The mission of the Department of Midwifery is to educate and inspire leaders in midwifery and maternal health systems.